Signs Of Hearing Loss And How To Deal With It

 Conversational speech may sound weird.
 You can hear your own voice through the hearing aids.
 You can hear strange sounds in your everyday surrounding that may appear weird and unusual.
 These are all very usual comments and experiences with the first time hearing aid user.
 What you are hearing are the high-pitch speech and environmental sounds, which you have been deprived of for so long.
 However, the good news is that your brain is extremely flexible and will adapt to these sounds after a period of adjustment.

 Dedication & Patience

 Having the dedication and patience to learn to use your hearing aids will help you get the most out of them.
 Just like anything new that is introduced to our body and brain, it takes some time to adjust and get used to.
 Therefore we always encourage you to wear your hearing aids as often as possible, first thing in the morning and removing them before you go to bed at night.
 Wearing your hearing aids during your normal daily activities is recommended, and you should notice the difference they make in hearing the sounds of the world.
-Should you require more practice with your hearing aids, our Hearing professionals will be happy to give you their expert instructions.
+Should you require more practice with your hearing aids, our audiologists will assist you.

 Stay In Touch